mikependon/RepoDB.NET/pages/operations/updateall.md

 The performance of this not comparable to the atomic way of updating the rows.
 It is more performant and efficient!

-You can adjust the size of the batches to further optimize the operation depends on your situation (i.e.: No of Columns, Network Latency, etc).
+You can adjust the size of the batches to further optimize the operation depends on your own situation (i.e.: No. of Columns, Network Latency, Type of Data, etc).

 The execution is ACID as the transaction object will be created if not given.